-Seaweed aquaculture in Western Australia is an emerging industry with policy for this type of aquaculture being in the interim phase at the time of this application.
+Seaweed aquaculture in Western Australia is an emerging industry, a policy for which has been developed in consultation with the industry and other stakeholders.
 It is expected that the MEMP may undergo a full review two years from the date of approval.
 The review will ensure that the MEMP meets all necessary environmental monitoring parameters to maintain sustainability and ensure environmental risk is mitigated as the seaweed aquaculture industry grows.

-Pelsaert aims to establish a commercial seaweed operation to complement its alreadysuccessful aquaculture business.
+IOFA aims to establish a commercial seaweed operation to complement its already-successful aquaculture business.
 All operations including any R&D are carried so that practices are continually improved and to ensure sustainability.